 Increase the heat to high and tip in the beef strips.
 Stirring, flash fry them for 1-2 minutes until just browned all over.
 Then add 2 tbsps of brandy and boil vigorously for 10 seconds.
-Crumble in half a stock cube, add 1/2 tsp of paprika and 1/2 tsp of cinnamon.
-Then pour in 4 tbsp of water and stir swiftly.
+Crumble in half a stock cube, add ½ teaspoon of paprika and ½ teaspoon of cinnamon.
+Then pour in 4 tablespoon of water and stir swiftly.
 Add 70g of creme fraiche and cook stirring until just warmed through.

 It is important to add ingredients quickly and stir promptly.
 You don’t want the beef to overcook, so it should take no more than 4 minutes from the minute the beef hits the pan to serving.
 Just before plating, add a squeeze of lemon to the creamy beef and stir it in.